Gender Bias in Emotion Recognition by Large Language Models: Results

 We applied Chi-square tests to examine whether there was a statistically significant association between predicted emotion labels and gender (man vs. woman) across different models (Table~\ref{tab:llms}).
 Among these models, GPT5-mini, TinyLLaMA and DeepSeek show no significant gender bias ($p \ge 0.05$), whereas GPT4o-mini, Mistral instruct, and LLaMA exhibit bias for at least one emotion.
 We observe that different models exhibit varying degrees of bias toward specific emotions, which may be attributed to differences in the data on which they were trained.
 Table~\ref{tab:debias} reports the $\chi^2$ statistics and corresponding p-values for prompting and fine-tuning methods using Mistral Instruct-7B as the base model.
 Certain methods exhibited significant deterioration; for example, the in-context learning technique introduces significant biases across different emotion labels.
 Notably, \emph{aversion}, \emph{fatigue}, \emph{happiness}, \emph{esteem}, and \emph{sensitivity} were significant under in-context prompting ($p \le 0.05$); however, the significance of \emph{pleasure} was reduced compared to original Mistral Instruct.
 The other prompt-based mitigation techniques, while not as detrimental as in-context learning, still did not improve the bias, which is in line with the findings of \citet{kuan2025gender}.
-However, fine-tuned models (FT1 and FT2) eliminated detectable bias, with all emotions yielding non-significant associations.
-It is noteworthy that the fine-tuned models did not predict the emotion \emph{anger}, which is reflected by missing values in Table~\ref{tab:debias}.
+However, fine-tuned model (FT) eliminated detectable bias, with all emotions yielding non-significant associations.
 These results suggest that, while prompting methods do not mitigate gender-related patterns in emotion estimation, fine-tuning reduces potential gender bias across the evaluated emotional categories to some extent.